brunopk/sc-rpi/README.md

 # SC RPi

-**Provides a simple MQTT API to control WS2812B LED strips connected to a Raspberry Pi, which can also be integrated with Home Assistant.**
+**SC RPi (Strip Controller for Raspberry Pi) provides a simple MQTT API to control WS2812B LED strips connected to a Raspberry Pi, which can also be integrated with Home Assistant.**

 - For more information about how to build the circuit, see `doc/circuit.md`
 - For more information about MQTT and how it's used in SC RPi, see `doc/mqtt.md`